ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/fibonacci-algorithms.md

 makers given as reminders, make sure that you either delete the prompt or carefully integrate a revised version of it into your writing.

+???+ note

+    To ensure that you master the technical and professional skills introduced as part of this project you need to participate in deliberate practice that "requires both a clear performance goal and immediate informative feedback".[^1] After reflecting on the challenges that you faced and identifying areas for improvement, make a list of SMART goals that will enable you to better put a specific technical skill into practice, follow your plan, and work to improve while guided by feedback from peers and experts.[^2]

 ## Project Assessment

 Since this project is an engineering effort, it is aligned with the